MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/getting-started/invoking-dsc-resources.md

 ## Install a module containing DSC resources

 DSC v2 does not include any DSC resources.
-You can install modules with DSC resources from external sources, such as the [PowerShell Gallery][psgallery].
+You can install modules with DSC resources from external sources, such as the [PowerShell Gallery][2].

 You can search for DSC resources with the `Find-DscResource` cmdlet.
 To see the list of modules with DSC resources, use the following command: